syntelos/cddb/README.txt

   Compile using 'mk.sh' and run using 'java-jar cddb.jar <dir>', where <dir> is something like "~/Music/ZZ Top/Greatest Hits/".
 This renames "Track #.wav" files to "##. <track name>.wav" and adds ID3 tags.
 Useful on linux.
 A tagging program might be more fun.

+Experience

+  From linux WAV files, convert to MP3 and tag with ID3 for Rhythmbox.

 Author

   John Pritchard